deanishe/alfred-workflow/_sources/tutorial_1.txt

     ``u' '`` (a Unicode space), not ``' '`` (an ASCII space).
 The :meth:`web.Response.json() <workflow.web.Response.json>` method returns
-    Unicode (as do most **Alfred-Workflow** methods and functions), and if you used an ASCII space ``' '`` (or any ASCII string), your Workflow would throw an error if any of the posts from Pinboard contained non-ASCII characters.
-This (text encoding) is something you must be aware of when developing Workflows in Python.
-Best practice is to use Unicode internally and decode all text to Unicode when it arrives in your Workflow (from the Web, filesystem etc.). **Alfred-Workflow** uses Unicode internally and provides the :meth:`Workflow.decode() <workflow.workflow.Workflow.decode>`
+    Unicode (as do most **Alfred-Workflow** methods and functions), and if you used an ASCII space ``' '`` (or any ASCII string), your workflow would throw an error if any of the posts from Pinboard contained non-ASCII characters.
+This (text encoding) is something you must be aware of when developing workflows in Python.
+Best practice is to use Unicode internally and decode all text to Unicode when it arrives in your workflow (from the Web, filesystem etc.). **Alfred-Workflow** uses Unicode internally and provides the :meth:`Workflow.decode() <workflow.workflow.Workflow.decode>`
     method to help you properly decode encoded strings from other sources.